uf2020/ccxt/Manual.md

 ## Product Ids And Symbols

 Product ids are used during the REST request-response process to reference trading pairs withing markets.
 Because a product id for a  traded pair of valuables differs from market to market, product ids are unique per exchange and cannot be used across markets.
-For example the BTC/USD pair/product has different ids on various popular markets, like btcusd, BTCUSD, XBTUSD, btc/usd, 137 (number id), BTC/USD, Btc/Usd, tBTCUSD, XXBTZUSD.
-You don't have to remember or use product ids, they are used only for internal HTTP request-response purposes inside market implementations.
+For example, the BTC/USD pair/product may have different ids on various popular markets, like btcusd, BTCUSD, XBTUSD, btc/usd, 137 (number id), BTC/USD, Btc/Usd, tBTCUSD, XXBTZUSD.
+You don't need to remember or use product ids, they are there only for internal HTTP request-response purposes inside market implementations.

-The ccxt library abstracts uncommon product ids to common product symbols.
+The ccxt library abstracts uncommon product ids to symbols, standardized to a common format.
 Symbols are not the same as product ids.
-Symbols are standardized to a common format.
 Every product is referenced by a corresponding symbol.
 Symbols are common across markets which makes them suitable for arbitrage and many other things.

-In terms of ccxt library a symbol is an uppercase literal name of a pair of traded currencies with a slash in between.
-A currency is usually a code of three or four uppercase letters , like BTC, USD, GBP, DOGE, etc. Some markets have exotic currencies with longer names.
+A symbol is an uppercase literal name of a pair of traded currencies with a slash in between.
+A currency is usually a code of three or four uppercase letters, like BTC, USD, GBP, DOGE, etc. Some markets have exotic currencies with longer names.
 Examples of a symbol are: BTC/USD, DOGE/LTC, ETH/EUR, DASH/XRP, BTC/CNY, ZEC/XMR, ETH/JPY.

 Products are indexed by symbols.
 The base market class has builtin methods for accessing products by symbols.

 ```JavaScript
 // JavaScript